oceanprotocol/docs/rewards/user-guides/how-to-claim-rewards.md

 Ocean Protocol's Data Farming dapp dispenses rewards **every Thursday** to its participants. 💰 To claim your OCEAN token rewards for data farming, simply navigate to the Data Farming [Rewards page](https://df.oceandao.org/rewards) and click the Claim OCEAN rewards buttons that will appear pink and clickable each Thursday.
 Yeehaw!

-You can visit the dApp to [begin Data Farming](https://df.oceandao.org)?
+You can visit this dApp to [begin Data Farming](https://df.oceandao.org)?
 Or [follow this user guide](how-to-veocean.md) to get started. 🤠

 ### Step 1 - Navigate to the Data Farming Rewards page